emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

 Max depth when printing large data blob to log.
-Exceeding parts will be logge as '...'.
+Exceeding parts will be logged as '...'.

 ### log.single_line